FlatTurtle/Img/README.md

-# FlatTurtle Logo
+# FlatTurtle image repo

-All required images and logos.
-In case you need a higher quality, please get in touch.
+All rights reserved to FlatTurtle or the respective image owners.

-All rights reserved - 2013 FlatTurtle bvba
+2013-2014 - FlatTurtle